 Medical Billing and Insurance Glossary

-A job as a medical biller involves reviewing medical claims and submitting them to insurance companies and other payers, such as Medicare, for payment.
+A job in medical billeing involves reviewing medical claims and submitting them to insurance companies and other payers, such as Medicare, for payment.
 You'll need careful attention to detail to work as a medical biller, and you also have to be able to meet deadlines reliably.
 A medical billing specialist might work in a doctor's office, a hospital, or a nursing home or even from home.
 Part of a medical billing job involves a full understanding of medical terms as well as health insurance guidelines.
 U.S. Career Institute has created this Medical Billing and Insurance glossary as a job resource for medical billing professionals.

 Allowable: An allowable limit is imposed by insurance companies, limiting the maximum amount paid for a service based on a specific insurance policy.
 Allowable charges may also be called reasonable and customary charges.

 Allowed Amount: The allowed amount is the maximum amount of payment based on a customer's covered health-care services.
 Allowed amounts may also be called negotiated rates or payment allowances.

 Ambulatory Care: Ambulatory care is the care provided for patients at a physician's office or a surgical center not involving an overnight stay.

 Authorization: An insurer or health plan provides authorization to approve care such as a hospital stay or a surgical procedure.

 Balance Billing: Balance billing is when the care provider bills patients for all charges that have not been paid for by their insurer.